user95f85f/debian-fresh2/README.md

   python3 astral.py 'Chisinau,Moldova' #location can be grepped from astral.py as some city near you (it's the 1st argument 90% sure 90%sure needs the slash tho
   #The moon phase for location Chisinau,Moldova is 11.466777777777779

+UTF-8 WHATEVER TO SOMETHING REAL

+  \u2019 is just apostrophe: '

 #prevents CTRL+S freezing the tty/virtual-console (ie. until CTRL+Q is hit)
 #see:   stty -a | egrep 'start|stop'
 stty start undef